plipowczan/brain/content/BOOKS/How to take smart notes.md

 Make smart notes part of your reading routine. #hint

+Read with a clear purpose or goal in mind #hint

 ## Summary
 Niklas Luhmann’s Zettelkasten, or slip-box, is an innovative way to externalize your thoughts and build up a reservoir of ideas, arguments, and information.
 Used correctly, it’ll become like a conversation partner and will ultimately make it easier for you to write academic papers, think more clearly, and improve both your long-term learning and understanding.